⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Where to Inject Tirzepatide

 The three recommended tirzepatide injection sites are the abdomen (at least 2 inches from the navel), the front of the thigh, and the upper arm, with rotation helping to minimize injection site reactions.
 Rotating injection sites each week helps prevent lipohypertrophy (fatty lumps under the skin) and ensures consistent absorption.
-Tirzepatide can be injected with or without food, and the day of the week for injection can be changed as long as the new injection is at least 3 days after the previous one.

 Storage and Refrigeration

 A common question is whether tirzepatide needs to be refrigerated.
 Yes — unopened pens should be stored in the refrigerator at 36°F to 46°F (2°C to 8°C).
-Once in use, pens can be stored at room temperature (up to 86°F / 30°C) for up to 21 days.
+Once in use, pens can be stored at room heat (up to 86°F / 30°C) for up to 21 days.
 Pens should never be frozen, and should be protected from direct sunlight and heat.
 If a pen has been frozen, it should be discarded.

 Oral Tirzepatide: The Future of Administration